mautic/developer-documentation-new/docs/marketplace/listing.rst

 If you required ``mautic/composer-plugin`` in your plugin's dependencies in the past, please remove it.
 Support for Mautic plugins is now built into Composer, so you only have to set the type to ``mautic-plugin`` and Composer will automatically install your plugin into the ``plugins`` folder.

-Next to that, if you built your plugin for Mautic 3 originally, please read the :xref:`UPGRADE-4.0.md guide` for the breaking changes in Mautic 4.
+Next to that, if you built your Plugin for Mautic 3 originally, please read the :xref:`UPGRADE-4.0.md guide` for the breaking changes in Mautic 4.

 When you're done, you can go back to the :ref:`Preparing your plugin for the Marketplace` section in this document and proceed from there.